 Guardianship

-Note: This information is intended to give an overview of guardianship in Washington State.
+This information is intended to give an overview of guardianship in Washington State.
 It is for educational purposes only and is not a substitute for legal advice.
 For advice on making legal decisions, please talk to an attorney.
-The law will change in 2022.
-This information is current through 2021 only.

 Guardianship Overview

-Many people think that guardianship is the best way to help adults with intellectual and/or developmental disabilities make important decisions.
-The truth is, guardianship is often not necessary.
-In fact, Washington state’s guardianship law requires considering alternatives first.
-Consider these situations:
+Many people think that Guardianship is the only and best way to help and protect adults with intellectual and/or developmental disabilities.
+While guardianship may be appropriate for some individuals, it is often unnecessary for many.
+The truth is that guardianship is often not needed.
+Washington law requires considering alternatives to guardianship/conservatorship first, such as Supported Decision-Making.

-• A child with a disability who is turning 18
+• A child with a disability turning 18;

-• A person who is being abused, neglected or exploited
+• Fears that an adult with disabilities is being abused, neglected or exploited;

-• A person who has dementia and can’t live independently
+• An elder has dementia and can’t live independently;

 Categories of Guardianship:

 Keep detailed records of the person’s property and finances.
-Record everything the person owns, pays for and receives.
-The guardian must file an inventory with the court of all the person’s possessions and assets within three months of appointment, and an annual accounting of income and expenses.
-These accountings must balance.
-They must be supported by records and receipts.
+Record everything the person owns, pays for, and receives.
+The conservator must file an inventory with the court of all the person’s possessions and assets within three months of appointment and periodic accounting (annually or every three years) of income and expenses.
+Records and receipts must support them.
+You will need to tell the court of an ABLE account and special needs trusts.

 Scope of Guardianship